 Save the Safety Net

 Our communities thrive when all people can meet their basic needs and have opportunities to prosper.
-This campaign works to maintain and expand programs that help families keep a roof over their head and food on the table, as well as access childcare, education and employment.
-These programs include Temporary Assistance for Needy Families (TANF); Housing & Essential Needs (HEN); Aged, Blind & Disabled (ABD); Medicaid and more.
+This campaign works to maintain and expand programs that help families keep a roof over their head and food on the table, as well as access childcare, education, and employment.
+These programs include Temporary Assistance for Needy Families (TANF), Housing & Essential Needs (HEN), Aged, Blind & Disabled (ABD), Medicaid, and more.

 Consumer Protections

 Everyone, regardless of income, should have fair and reasonable consumer protections when borrowing money or managing their existing debt.
-This campaign has helped pass and continues to defend a payday lending law that has saved Washingtonians over half a billion dollars in unfair fees and fines, and the Foreclosure Fairness Act that helps people facing foreclosure stay in their homes.
+This campaign has helped pass and continues to defend a payday lending law that’s saved Washingtonians over half a billion dollars in unfair fees and fines, and the Foreclosure Fairness Act that helps people facing foreclosure stay in their homes.

 Roadblocks to Re-entry